Tafara-N/alx-pre_course/0x00-Shell-navigation/README.md

 Your sandbox must be available at the end of this project - the Checker will access to it at midnight for running the correction!
 Quiz questions
 Great!
 You've completed the quiz successfully!
 Keep going!
-(Show quiz) Tasks
+(Show quiz)

+## Tasks

-0. Create me!
+### 0. Create me!
-mandatory
-Score: 100.0% (Checks completed: 100.0%)

 Access your sandbox and:

-Change your working directory to /root
+- Change your working directory to `/root`
-Then, create an empty file so_cool
+- Then, create an empty file `so_cool`

-Advices:
+**Advices:**

-Don’t forget to validate your current working directory Don’t forget to display the list of files of your current directory to validate the creation of the new file
+- Don’t forget to validate your current working directory
+- Don’t forget to display the list of files of your current directory to validate the creation of the new file

 ### 1. More of me